- Apply Today

-Complete instructions are available on Marquette Central's website.
+Complete instructions are available on the Marquette Central website.
 Contact Marquette Central directly with any questions regarding diploma pick-up.

 How do I obtain a copy of my Marquette transcript?

 Transcript requests are fulfilled by the Registrar.
-Complete instructions are available on Marquette Central's website.
+Complete instructions are available on the Marquette Central website.
 Contact Marquette Central directly with any questions regarding diploma pick-up.

 Where can I find information about the May commencement ceremony?